Make Pressed-Flower Coasters

 The craft experts at HGTV.com share easy-to-follow instructions for turning wooden fence-post caps into a pretty jewelry or...

 Create a "Mom" banner for Mother's Day with these kid-friendly step-by-step instructions from the experts at HGTV.com.

-The holiday experts at HGTV.com share easy instructions for making a kids' artwork candleholder for Mother's Day.
+The experts at HGTV.com share easy step-by-step instructions for making a candleholder out of kids' artwork for Mother's Day.